-- Supported Exchange Server Versions: All - Supported Exchange Server Editions: All
+- Supported Exchange Server Versions: Exchange Server 2010 and later - Supported Exchange Server Editions: All

 In a standalone deployment, there is a single Exchange Mailbox Server.
 The Plug-in for Exchange is installed on the server that is designated the Mailbox Server and performs all backups and restores to and from this server.
 In this type of deployment, no high-availability solution has been deployed.